rickychilcott/rickychilcott.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-description: "This is what I do."
+description: "This is what I don't."
 header-img: "img/about-bg.jpg"
 ---